Super-critical accretion of medium-weight seed black holes in gaseous proto-galactic nuclei: Discussion

-Our work follows an approach similar to the study of \citet{lupi2016growing}, who investigated the growth of stellar-mass BHs in the CND of an isolated gas-rich, high-redshift galaxy.
-They used the radiatively inefficient feedback model of \citet{madau2014} but neglected the effects of mechanical feedback by bipolar jets.
+Our work follows an approach similar to the study of \citet{lupi2016growing}, who investigated the growth of stellar-mass BHs in the CND of an isolated gas-rich, high-redshift galaxy, using the radiatively inefficient feedback model of \citet{madau2014} and neglecting the effects of mechanical feedback by bipolar jets.
 They found that stellar-mass BHs can occasionally bind to very high density gas clumps that arise from the fragmentation of the surrounding gas.
-As a result, they can increase their mass by up to three orders of magnitude in less than 1~Myr, beyond which BH growth is suppressed by gas consumption due to SF and SN feedback.
+As a result, they can increase their mass by up to three orders of magnitude in less than 1~Myr, beyond which BH growth is suppressed by gas consumption due to SF.
 It is important to stress that, in their idealised simulations, \citet{lupi2016growing} start from an initial population of equal-mass BHs (with two possible values: 20 or 100~M$_{\sun}$) that are the remnants of previous SF occurred in the CND and that are initially randomly distributed within the disc.
 The binding between dense gas clumps and the BHs generally occurs when the BHs are found in the disc.
 When the BHs become massive and are dragged to the centre by dynamical friction, these encounters do not occur.
 We stress that our medium-weight BHs are placed at the centre of a halo where SF has not occurred yet.
-In this central region of the disc, BH feedback triggers stronger outflows with respect to those in \citet{lupi2016growing}, and in this sense can contribute to evacuate the innermost region, preventing further accretion.
-This may partly explain the different findings with respect to \citet{lupi2016growing}.
+In this central region of the disc, BH feedback triggers stronger outflows with respect to those in \citet{lupi2016growing} (who also cap the BH accretion to $500 \,\dot{m}_{\rm E,M}$, whereas we do not impose any limit), and in this sense can contribute to evacuate the innermost region, preventing further accretion.
+This may partly explain the different findings with respect to \citet{lupi2016growing}, although we note that their coupling efficiency is at least two orders of magnitude higher than ours.
 Since in \citet{sassano2021light} we find that SF in the same host may have preceded the formation of a medium-weight BH seed, in a future investigation we may consider adding a population of lighter, stellar-mass BHs, similarly to \citet{lupi2016growing}, following their competitive growth and eventually their interactions with the central medium-weight seed.